t8dub/HousingDataProject/README.md

 3)	clean and transform the data for later visualization in Tableau, and
 4)	finish with a normalized database (at least 3rd normal form).

 The source data [file](https://redfin-public-data.s3.us-west-2.amazonaws.com/redfin_market_tracker/zip_code_market_tracker.tsv000.gz) was ~7.1 million rows of raw housing data (courtesy of Redfin, a national real estate brokerage).
 After extracting/loading into SSMS, I proceeded to poke around with a series of exploratory queries.
 I identified what data to keep/drop, and performed several iterations of cleaning, reshaping, and data type conversions before some initial statistical analysis.
 Finally, I split the data into tables and structured into an efficient relational database in 3rd normal form.

-I am not an expert SQL developer, but there are several examples of CTEs (Common Table Expressions) and nested CTEs that can be copied for use elsewhere.
+There are several examples of CTEs (Common Table Expressions) and nested CTEs that can be copied for use elsewhere.

 ### Dependencies